Noia Galicia - some bad points

 The newer parts of Noia, Galicia

-In particular, if you approach Noia from the southern coastal road (which is very scenic) you enter it by traversing a river and crossing a bridge.
-At this point you will be faced with some shabby and genuinely ugly buildings.
+One of the main protagonists was an ugly old building that was predominantly visible as you approached Noia from the southern coastal road which is very scenic.
+You enter this side of town by traversing a river and crossing a bridge.
+This ugly building has now been replaced with something "slightly" better, but still very out of keeping with the rest of the townscape.
+The result is that, as you approach Noya you will be faced with some shabby and ugly buildings.
 It is at this moment that you might think that you have made a big mistake and that Noia is a destination to knock off the list.
-Rest assured, the interesting parts of Noia are behind this ugly facade and are not visible once you are in Noia itself.
-Alternatively, if you approach Noia from the Muros side of the bay, your first view of the town will be its large open square and you will be suitably impressed.
+Rest assured, the interesting parts of Noia are behind this less than attractive facade and you will be pleasantly surprised once you are in Noia itself.
+Alternatively, if you approach Noia from the Muros side of the bay, your first view of the town center will be its large open square and you should be suitably impressed.

 Noia In perspective

-The intention of this section is to showcase Noia, but not to the exclusion of objectivity.
+The intention of this page remains to showcase Noia, but not to the exclusion of objectivity.
 I believe that anyone who has had a sufficient level of interest in Noia to read this far would not regret a visit, be it a day trip from Santiago, or a holiday using Noia as its base.

 Galicia banner Galicia logo Home Contact us Site Map Swap links About us Main Site Menu Galicia general Santiago la Coruna Pontevedra Ourense Lugo Vigo city Noia Galician towns Galician Culture Gastronomy Beaches & rias Getting to Galicia Accommodation About Spain Gallery Links Noia Index Noia's main square Medieval Noia pt.1 Medieval Noia pt.2 Noia generally Noia Suggestions Noia's bad points Help & info in Noia Noia's Festivals Bartolomeu Festival Noia's Beaches La praia de Testal Beach 2005 Festival Review Paris de Noia Noia Buildings Noia hunt Book your HOTEL Rent a VILLA Find a PROPERTY Transport & tours ©2005 galiciaguide.com